How Artificial Intelligence Is Transforming Contact Centers

 The power of bots, virtual assistants

-In theory, virtual assistants will greatly improve the customer experience, because AI bots can store endless amounts of data and access relevant information at the right time to give customers exactly what they want.
+In theory, virtual assistants greatly improves the customer experience, because AI bots can store endless amounts of data and access relevant information at the right time to give customers exactly what they want.
 AI bots can also help organizations boost efficiencies and reduce costs, because organizations will no longer have to operate contact centers staffed 24/7 by employees around the globe.

-Conversely, the better AI gets, the greater the potential for error.
+Conversely, the better AI gets, the greater the potential for risks.
 As AI handles more and more types of data, the complexity of its data interactions grows and so does the possibility for mistakes.
 Thus, as contact centers move toward automation, it’s crucial that companies be able to observe the effectiveness of their customer interactions and their AI solutions.
 They must be aware when interactions wander off-track—because their customers certainly will.

 “Businesses can take advantage of AI while ensuring a consistently excellent customer experience.
 What’s essential however is constantly monitoring the experiences you deliver in order identify issues fast so you can take rapid action to protect the customer experience and in real time,” said Alan Trefler, Founder and CEO, Pegasystems Inc. For instance, with AI you still need to monitor the time it takes to complete a particular interaction and know if the customer was satisfied with the experience.
 This can be used to avoid issues and delays that come in the way of customer experience.